microsoft/MicroHack/03-Azure/01-01-App Innovation/01_AppServicetoContainerApps/walkthrough/challenge-2/solution.md

 Search for *Container Registries* and click *Create*

 In the *Basics* tab, select the resource group you want to deploy your new resources to (it can be the one with the app service or a new one).
-You need to give the container registry a name which needs to be globally unique since it will be accessible via a URL with the name in it, so you can use something like "microhack-registry-xyz".
+You need to give the container registry a name which needs to be globally unique since it will be accessible via a URL with the name in it (just like the web app), so you can use something like "microhackregistryxyz" (only alphanumeric characters are allowed).
 Chose your preferred location.
-Select *Basic* as *SKU* and leave the other settings/tabs as is, then hit *Review + create* and again *Create*:
+Select *Basic* as *Pricing plan* and leave the other settings/tabs as is, then hit *Review + create* and again *Create*:

 ![image](./img/challenge-2-createregistry.jpg)